 - Export the data and import it onto a Google sheet

 - To visualize the data, use simple conditional formatting utilizing the average CTR

 While pages with average or higher organic CTR can still be optimized and improved further, it’s often easier to start by improving pages with the lowest CTR first and then moving upwards.
 Editing successful links also has a higher, natural element of risk—supposed “improvements” to a title tag for a high-performing link can easily drop your page below the competition.

-2. Understand Audience Demographics and Intent
+2. Understand Audience Demographics and Intent to Increase Organic CTR

 Not everyone has deep knowledge about the audience they are trying to connect with.
 To get more people to click on your pages, you first need to know who you’re targeting.